jabcuad/cse15l-lab-reports/lab4.md

 ```

-The command ```grep -v``` prints lines that do not contain the input word in the terminal.
-It's useful when we don't want to look for lines that contain certain words but lines that do not contain the words in a file.
+The command ```grep -v``` prints lines that do not contain the input string in the terminal.
+It's useful when we don't want to look for lines that contain certain strings but lines that do not contain the strings in a file.

 The third command-line option is "-n":